-WASHINGTON, D.C. — Senator Ron Wyden (D-Ore.) and Representative Earl Blumenauer (D-Ore.) introduced new legislation on Thursday to give millions of Americans the option to vote from home.
-The Vote at Home Act seeks to expand vote by mail access, provide voters with pre-paid ballot envelopes to return their mail ballots and enact automatic voter registration.
+WASHINGTON, D.C. — Sen. Ron Wyden (D-Ore.) and Rep. Earl Blumenauer (D-Ore.) introduced new legislation on Thursday to give millions of Americans the option to vote from home.
+The Vote at Home Act seeks to expand vote by mail access, provide voters with pre-paid ballot envelopes to return their mail-in ballots and enact automatic voter registration.

 “Our democracy is stronger when every American can vote, without standing in ridiculous lines or having to take time off work or school to exercise their Constitutional rights,” Wyden said.
 “Oregonians know that voting at home is a time-tested, secure and accessible way to vote.
 It’s high time the rest of the country had the chance to vote the way we do.”